ernestgwilsonii/markdownlint-mcp/PLAN.md

 44. ✅ MD058 - Tables should be surrounded by blank lines
 45. ✅ MD059 - Link text should be descriptive

-##### ❌ Remaining Rules to Implement (7)
+##### ✅ Remaining Rules Implemented (7)
-1. ❌ MD013 - Line length
+1. ✅ MD013 - Line length
-2. ❌ MD028 - Blank line inside blockquote
+2. ✅ MD028 - Blank line inside blockquote
-3. ❌ MD029 - Ordered list item prefix
+3. ✅ MD029 - Ordered list item prefix
-4. ❌ MD033 - Inline HTML
+4. ✅ MD033 - Inline HTML
-5. ❌ MD041 - First line in a file should be a top-level heading
+5. ✅ MD041 - First line in a file should be a top-level heading
-6. ❌ MD043 - Required heading structure
+6. ✅ MD043 - Required heading structure
-7. ❌ MD044 - Proper names should have the correct capitalization
+7. ✅ MD044 - Proper names should have the correct capitalization

 #### Rules By Category

-##### Heading Rules (11/14 implemented)
+##### Heading Rules (14/14 implemented)
 - ✅ MD001 - Heading levels should only increment by one level at a time
 - ✅ MD003 - Heading style
 - ✅ MD018 - No space after hash on atx style heading